Swiss CHF50 named ‘Bank Note of the Year’

 The CHF50 note, which went into circulation on April 12, 2016, is the third polymer note in a row to win the award.

-Previous winnersexternal link include New Zealand’s five-dollar note (2015), Trinidad & Tobago’s 50-dollar note (2014) and Kazakhstan’s 1,000 tenge note (2013).
+Previous winnersexternal link include New Zealand’s five-dollar note (2015), Trinidad & Tobago’s 50-dollar note (2014) and Kazakhstan’s 1,000-tenge note (2013).

 The new CHF50 note was the first of the ninth series of banknotes to go into circulation; the previous series was released 20 years ago.
-The next in the series, the new CHF20 note, will be presented in Bern on May 10.
+The next in the series, the new CHF20 note, will be presented in Bern on May 10 and enter circulation a week later.

 swissinfo.ch/ts